chnihy/melodicpatternmaker/issues.md

 It uses <a href="https://lxml.de/">LXML</a> to custom print our MusicXMl files and will be integrated to replace SCAMP in the next update.

+## Set default title
+Work in progress: the title should update automatically as the exercise is modified - but it should also be open to modification by the user in the title input form

+## Grid Functionality
+Restore grid functionality

+## Scale/Exercise Direction
+Restore 'both' directionality to measurea and exercise Restore 'down' directionality to exercise

+## Final Note
+Restore 'final note' functionality to playback